Article citation information:

 FRICTION AND CORROSION

 Summary.
-Scraper
+Scraper chains are the main

-chains are the main transport cables of scraper conveyors.
-Problems related to
+transport cables of scraper conveyors.
+Problems related to the processes of

-scraper conveyors are presented and the reasons of their wear are discussed.
+presented and the reasons of their wear are discussed.

 Keywords: transport,